 General Motors may be in danger of becoming synonymous with ignition switch defects but there's a group of GM truck owners who are more worried about unexplained fires in recent-vintage trucks.

-"[M]y brother's 2013 Denali 2500 Truck (with less than 15,000 miles logged) burst into flame while he was driving down the highway on June 28th, 2014," said Dave of Meadville, Pa., in a complaint posted to ConsumerAffairs.
+"[M]y brother's 2013 Denali 2500 Truck (with less than 15,000 miles logged) burst into flame while he was driving down the highway on June 28th, 2014," said Dave of Meadville, Pa., in a review posted to ConsumerAffairs.
 "Luckily fellow commuters flagged him down as they saw the smoke and flames coming from the rear end of his truck."

 Dave said the truck lost power moments later.
 His brother was able to coast into the median and he and a passenger scrambled out before the cab was engulfed in flames.